Making Community Story Quilts

 (Community Partnership Exhibition)

 Jul 28 2019

-Queens Memory is an ongoing program supported by Queens Library and Queens College, CUNY, designed to collect stories, photographs and other records of life in the borough of Queens.
+Queens Memory Project is an ongoing program supported by Queens Library and Queens College, CUNY, designed to collect stories, photographs and other records of life in the borough of Queens.
 Its mission is to empower residents from diverse backgrounds to document the personal histories that together tell a more complete story of life in the borough.

 The Community Partnership Exhibition Program at the Queens Museum provides opportunities for cultural and other nonprofit organizational partners to develop and mount short-term exhibitions based on their programs and our collaborative projects.

 The workshops were funded by the Institute of Museum and Library Services as part of the Queens Public Library’s “Memories of Migration” series and by the Fan Fox Leslie R. Samuels Foundation, with generous supplies from Materials for the Arts.
 Additional funding was also provided by Social Practice Queens.